Manpreettt03/Manpreettt03.github.io/README.md

 ## Manpreettt03.github.io
-#Hello! <br>
+Hello! <br>
-I'm Manpreet Kaur.
-I am a student of Btech Cse in Guru Nanak Dev Engineering College,  Ludhiana .
+Hello!
+I’m Manpreet Kaur, a passionate and enthusiastic B.Tech student majoring in Computer Science and Engineering (CSE) from Guru NanakDevEngineeringCollege, Ludhiana.
+As a fervent advocate of technology and innovation, I am driven by an insatiable curiosity to explore, learn, and create.
+This GitHub profile serves as a showcase of my journey through the fascinating world of computer science.
-###Activity Report of Students Induction Programme 2024
+Activity Report of Students Induction Programme 2024

 | Date| Resource Person | Description |
 | ----------- | ----------- |